-County Durham-based couple (Susan Moiser, 53, and her husband Philip Moiser, 54,) has recently converted a 1960s double-decker bus into B&B hotel.
-They bought the vintage Routemaster bus for less than £5000 (approx. $9,000), and spent nearly £100,000 (approx. US $175,000) on renovating it into a stylish suite, complete with private garden and outdoor hot tub.
+County Durham-based couple (Susan Moiser, 53 and her husband Philip Moiser, 54) has recently converted a 1960s double-decker bus into Bed and Breakfast accommodation.
+They bought the vintage Routemaster bus for less than £5000 (approx. $9,000), and spent nearly £100,000 (approx. $175,000) on renovating it into a stylish suite, complete with private garden and outdoor hot tub.

 They commissioned a local interior designer to work on the project.
-The vintage bus named Trafalgar Square has still some of its original features like seats, steering wheel and signs.
-Although, its exterior looks like an ordinary bus, but the living space is a reddish haven.
+The vintage bus named Trafalgar Square has still some of its original features like seats, steering wheel, and signs.
+Although, its exterior looks like an ordinary bus, the living space is a reddish haven.

 The top deck is renovated into a luxury bedroom, clad in red velvet along with matching couches and cushions.
 There is also a small cooking section and a dining area to prepare your own meals, and enjoy your food while looking at the outside views.

-The double-decker bus converted into B&B hotel is stationed at South Causey Inn, County Durham.
-The cost to stay there is currently £220 (approx. US $386) per night through the week, and £250 (approx. US $439) a night on Friday and Saturday.
+The double-decker bus converted into B&B is stationed at South Causey Inn, County Durham.
+You can rent it for £220 (approx. $386) per night through the week and for £250 (approx. $439) per night on Friday and Saturday.